The Soupster channels – well, not Independence Day, but maybe Bastille Day?

 “I zink it was ze bear, mon Zoupster,” said Jean-Pierre.
 “It may have been ze land otter, but I don’t zink zo.
 I zink it was ze bear.”

-“Did you keep your trash in your garage until pick-up day like you were supposed to?” asked the Soupster.
+“Did you keep your trash in your garage until pickup day?” asked the Soupster.

 “Oui!
 Yes!” said Jean-Pierre.
 “Always!”

 “Did you put any fish or meat in the can that might have smelled strong and attracted the bear?”